MW 10x6 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
-Furthermore, small elements of these products can hinder the diagnostic process when they are in the body.
+- Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Additionally, small elements of these products are able to complicate diagnosis in case of swallowing.

 Not all neodymium magnets are toys, so do not let children play with them.
 In such a situation, surgery is necessary to remove them.
 In the worst case scenario, it can result in death.